Daniel Cormier: Heavyweight champion and retirement

 In 2018 Cormier coached opposite Stipe Miocic on season 27 of The Ultimate Fighter.
 Later that year, Cormier faced him for the UFC heavyweight championship on July 7, 2018, at UFC 226.
 He won the fight via knockout in the first round, becoming the second fighter to hold two titles simultaneously in the UFC.
 As of August 17, 2019, Cormier is one of four fighters to have held two UFC championships simultaneously.
 This fight earned him the Performance of the Night award.
 Provoked by Cormier after his victory, Brock Lesnar emerged from the audience and came into the octagon to accept the challenge by the new champion.

 On October 9, the UFC announced that Cormier would be making the first defense of his heavyweight championship against Derrick Lewis at UFC 230; he defeated Lewis via rear-naked choke in the second round, becoming the first man to submit Lewis in MMA.
 This made Cormier the first UFC fighter to win and defend both the Light Heavyweight and Heavyweight belts, and the first UFC fighter successfully to defend both belts.
 Cormier relinquished the light heavyweight title a day before UFC 232, with his focus solely on defending the heavyweight title, stating: "I'd rather walk away this way, than have the history books say I was stripped".

 Since the potential matchup with Brock Lesnar never materialised, with Lesnar instead opting to re-sign with the WWE, Cormier decided to fight Miocic again.
 The rematch took place on August 17, 2019, at UFC 241, just over a year since their first fight.
 Despite his early success, Cormier lost the fight by TKO in the fourth round, ending his reign as heavyweight champion.

 The trilogy bout between Cormier and Miocic took place on August 15, 2020, at UFC 252.
 Cormier lost the fight by unanimous decision and announced his retirement from the sport.

 Post-retirement career

 On October 1, 2016, Cormier made his first appearance in the UFC color commentary team at UFC Fight Night 96 in Portland, Oregon.
 He has been part of the regular UFC commentary team since his sport retirement in August 2020.

-As part of his UFC duties on ESPN, he has co-hosted the podcasts DC & Helwani (with Ariel Helwani).
+In 2025, Cormier and former UFC Light Heavyweight and UFC Middleweight title challenger Chael Sonnen served as coaches for The Ultimate Fighter: Season 33.

-Daniel Cormier also co-hosts the Good Guy / Bad Guy podcast with former UFC fighter Chael Sonnen on ESPN MMA.
+Cormier and former UFC Middleweight champion Michael Bisping are scheduled to serve as coaches for The Ultimate Fighter: Season 34 which will air in June 2026.

-Cormier and former UFC Light Heavyweight and UFC Middleweight title challenger Chael Sonnen are expected to serve as coaches for The Ultimate Fighter: Season 33.
+Cormier co-hosts the weekly podcast Funky and the Champ with Ben Askren.
+He previously co-hosted DC & Helwani with Ariel Helwani, and Good Guy / Bad Guy with Chael Sonnen.